UBC-DSCI/introduction-to-datascience-python/source/reading.md

 provide one example of accessing data through an API in this book, with the hope that it gives you enough of a basic idea that you can learn how to use another API if needed.
-In particular, in this book we will show you the basics of how to use the `requests` package in Python to request the NASA "Astronomy Picture of the Day" for July 13, 2023 from its API.
+In particular, in this book we will show you the basics of how to use the `requests` package in Python to access data from the NASA "Astronomy Picture of the Day" API (a great source of desktop backgrounds, by the way&mdash;take a look at the stunning picture of the Rho-Ophiuchi cloud complex in {numref}`fig:NASA-API-Rho-Ophiuchi` from July 13, 2023!).

 ```{index} API; requests, NASA, API; token; key
 ```